thibault/cofr/README.md

  * `sync`: Write changes back to disk.
  * `quit`: Exit the shell.

-To store new data in the Cofr file, use the `put` command, using an item
+To store new data in the Cofr file, use the `put` command followed by the item
 identifier:

     Cofr> put nano_wallet_seed